fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 ### Third code block
 The following block of code connect the application [signal](http://ruby-gnome.sourceforge.net/programming/signal.html) named **activate** to the following commands.
 Gtk library is driven by signals.
 Gtk programming consists, in large part, in setting signals handlers.
 When the **activate** signal is received the following lines of code create a new window, give to this window a title and a size and show the window.

+{% highlight ruby %}
+app.signal_connect "activate" do |application|
+  window = Gtk::ApplicationWindow.new(application)
+  window.set_title("My first window")
+  window.set_default_size(400, 400)
+  window.show_all
+end
+{% endhighlight %}

+### Forth code block

+The last instruction runs the application and writes the console output on the terminal.

+{% highlight ruby %}
+puts app.run
+{% endhighlight %}

+### Final considerations

+This was our first application, the "hello world" application, I hope the explanation was useful and clear for you.

+See you next time.